Our top pick for

 We're not expecting Coty to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Coty's is 1.1434.
-This would suggest that Coty's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Coty's is 2.3463.
+This would suggest that Coty's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Coty Inc., together with its subsidiaries, manufactures, markets, distributes, and sells beauty products worldwide.
 The company provides prestige fragrances, skin care, and color cosmetics products through prestige retailers, including perfumeries, department stores, e-retailers, direct-to-consumer websites, and duty-free shops under the Alexander McQueen, Burberry, Bottega Veneta, Calvin Klein, Cavalli, Chloe, Davidoff, Escada, Gucci, Hugo Boss, Jil Sander, Joop!, Kylie Jenner, Lacoste, Lancaster, Marc Jacobs, Miu Miu, Nikos, philosophy, and Tiffany & Co. brands.
 It also offers mass color cosmetics, fragrance, skin care, and body care products primarily through hypermarkets, supermarkets, drug stores, pharmacies, mid-tier department stores, traditional food and drug retailers, and e-commerce retailers under the Adidas, Beckham, Biocolor, Bozzano, Bourjois, Bruno Banani, CoverGirl, Enrique, Jovan, Max Factor, Mexx, Monange, Nautica, Paixao, Rimmel, Risque, Sally Hansen, Stetson, and 007 James Bond brands.
 The company also sells its products through third-party distributors.
 It sells its products to approximately 150 countries and territories.
 The company was founded in 1904 and is based in New York, New York.
 Coty Inc. is a subsidiary of Cottage Holdco B.V.